MarcoFernandez14/stock-analysis/README.md

 ## Summary
 ### There is a detailed statement on the advantages and disadvantages of refactoring code in general.
 The main advantage of refactoring code is that it makes it more efficient.
-The running time reduction can be used to mesure efficiency.
+The running time reduction can be used to measure efficiency.
 To have an efficient code means that it can handle more data (or the same data using less resources).
-The main disadvante is that we can break the code while refactoring.
-It is impotant to save the progress and check the output regularly.
+The main disadvantage is that we can break the code while refactoring.
+It is important to save the progress and check the output regularly.
 ### There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script.
 I think that the only advantage of the original code is that it is easier to read and understand.
 The refactored code advantages and disadvantages are described in the paragraph above.